2019 Sustainability Report

 Our global reach is near you.

-Greif’s global network of more than 200* locations allows us to manufacture identical products at multiple sites, giving us the flexibility to shift production based on inventory, customer needs or in the unlikely event a shutdown would occur.
+Greif’s global network of 290 locations allows us to manufacture identical products at multiple sites, giving us the flexibility to shift production based on inventory, customer needs or in the unlikely event a shutdown would occur.
 This capability is enabled by centralized inventory management and our robust Sales and Operations Planning process (S&OP), which allows for visibility into raw and finished good materials across our facilities.
 Each facility multi-sources raw materials, ensuring production will not be interrupted due to delays or shortages from a supplier.

 We also consider the risk of labor disputes to business continuity.
 We manage collective bargaining agreements on a two-to-three-year timeline, not simply when a negotiation must occur.
 Our senior leadership actively builds relationships with union leadership and members in each plant.
 This proactive approach ensures positive labor relations and business continuity.

-Greif has not experienced a work stoppage since 2014, when we experienced a labor strike and illegal occupation at an FPS facility in Turkey.
+Greif has not experienced a work stoppage since 2014, when we experienced a labor strike and illegal occupation at a facility in Turkey.
 In response to the stoppage, Greif conducted in-depth focus groups with management and line colleagues to gain a deeper understanding of the issues that led to the strike and occupation.
 We implemented new compensation and benefit plans, safety processes, hiring practices and training to address the concerns raised by our colleagues and created a compliance manager position at the facility to help build and strengthen local relationships.
 From May 2014 to June 2015, Greif directly hired and unionized 1,300 workers.
-The workforce became the largest non-government direct hiring in Turkey–where most workers are hired as sub-contractors–and signaled a new approach to hiring in the country.
+The workforce became the largest non-government direct hiring in our industry in Turkey–where most workers are hired as sub-contractors–and signaled a new approach to hiring in the country.
 During this period, we shifted production to other sites, ensuring we kept our customer commitments.

-Maintaining Our Commitments Through Harvey and Irma
+Maintaining Our Commitments Through Natural Disasters